 - One prize on Price was a breakfront with a built-in stereo, record player, and fold-out bed.

 - A famous one from Joe Garagiola's tenure as host of To Tell The Truth (taped May 18, 1977), when Bill explained why he had to disqualify himself during a game featuring bird trainers.Bill: Well, you know we have a rule on this show that, if we have seen some of the people on this show, whether theyre right or wrong, we can question but not vote.
 Well, I have to disqualify myself because I met one of those gentlemen in the men's room.

-- Urban Legends: According to Total Television, Bill replaced Dennis James as host of the syndicated game PDQ (1965-69) later in its run.
+- Urban Legends: According to the reference book Total Television, Bill replaced Dennis James as host of the syndicated game PDQ (1965-69) later in its run.
 No other reference book supports this, and the existence of an episode taped October 3, 1968 with James as host effectively ruled this false.
-Cullen may have filled in, but there is no evidence of this, either.
+Cullen may have filled in, but there is no evidence of this either.